 4. Your CIBIL Score

 Lastly, your CIBIL score is without a doubt the most crucial aspect of your CIBIL report.
 The CIBIL score for an individual can range from 300 to 900.
-The higher your CIBIL score, the more likely it is for your loan application to get accepted.
+The higher your CIBIL score, the more likely it is for your personal loan application to get accepted.
 On the other hand, a low CIBIL score might lead to higher interest rates or even loan rejection.

 This is because your free CIBIL score is calculated by factoring a few important points of information.
 This includes your history of repayment, high credit utilization, mix credit and multiple enquiries.